Consensys/evm-dafny/README.md

 generate a Java implementation of the `EVM`, and run two test suites against it in Java.

-# Generating Trace Tests
+# Test Generation

-The tests used for the Dafny EVM are stored in the `tests/` directory.
-These tests are generated from the [Ethereum reference tests](https://github.com/ethereum/tests) using Geth's `evm` tool.
+The test cases used for the Dafny EVM are stored in the `tests/` directory.
+These are generated from the [Ethereum Consensus Tests](https://github.com/ethereum/tests) using Geth's `evm` tool.
-Each test is a `json` file similar in structure to that used by the Ethereum reference tests, except that they include _full_ trace data (i.e. the state of the EVM after every execution step).
+Each test is a `json` file similar in structure to that used by the Ethereum Consensus Tests, except that they include _full_ trace data (i.e. the state of the EVM after every execution step).

-To regenerate all the trace tests, you need to ensure `fixtures` submodule is updated appropriately.
+To regenerate the trace tests, you need to ensure the `fixtures` submodule is updated appropriately.
 If you originally employed `git clone --recursive` when cloning the repository, then you don't need to do anything.
 Otherwise, you can do this: